Welcome to today's edition of the Rush 24-7 podcast.

 Now, here's the lead of this story.

-Was it all that long ago that the U.S. Court of Appeals for the Fifth Circuit was on the cutting edge of the civil rights movement, a liberal pocket of scholars aggressively enforcing the Supreme Court's demand for speedy desegregation in the Deep South.
+Was it all that long ago that the U.S. Court of Appeals for the Fifth Circuit was on the cutting edge of the civil rights movement, a liberal pocket of scholars aggressively enforcing the Supreme Court's demand for speedy desegregation in the deep south?

 But things have changed mightily in 20 years.

-Today, the New Orleans-based Fifth Circuit is considered among the most conservative in the land, but it is still at the center of politics and history because five names on Bush's list come from um this court.
+Today, the New Orleans-based Fifth Circuit is considered among the most conservative in the land, but it is still at the center of politics and history because five names on Bush's list come from this court.

 This court used to be good.